data-dot-all/dataall/pages/code.md

 ```

-Finally, the `WorkerHandler` will `process` the tasks: it reads task data from the RDS Database, routes to
+Finally, the `WorkerHandler` will `process` the tasks: it reads the task metadata from the RDS Database, routes to
 the decorated handler function
 and assumes a role in the AWS Account where the action needs to be performed.